Netflix/weep/README.md

 # weep

-Weep is a CLI utility for retreiving AWS credentials from ConsoleMe.
-Weep can run a local instance metadata service proxy, or export credentials as environmental variables for your AWS needs.
+Weep is a CLI utility for retreiving AWS credentials from [ConsoleMe](https://github.com/Netflix/consoleme).
+Weep can run a local instance metadata service proxy, or export credentials as environment variables for your AWS needs.

 ## Documentation